srvaroa/labeler/README.md

 This condition is satisfied when the age of the PR or Issue are larger than the given one.
 The age is calculated from the creation date.

+If you're looking to evaluate on the modification date of the issue or PR, check on <a href="#last-modified" ></a>

 This condition is best used when with a <a href="#schedule">schedule trigger</a>.

 Example: